eggrollofchaos/i_spy_etf_price_predictions/README.md

 ## Approach
 ### Data Gathering and Cleaning
-Using various sources, we collected time series data for our target (endogenous) variable and several exoenous variables.
+Using various sources, we collected time series data for our target (endogenous) variable and several exogenous variables.
 We also engineered a feature for option expiration dates.

 First we needed to ensure our various time series across all variables would match up in terms of number of observations.
 To do this, we pulled in [Pandas market calendars](https://pypi.org/project/pandas-market-calendars) and normalized all data against the NYSE calendar, interpolating (minimally) as needed.